 - salt and pepper to season

-Preheat oven to 180C and grab two non-stick oven trays or line the trays with baking paper (I prefer baking paper for an easy cleanup!!)
+- Preheat oven to 180C and grab two non-stick oven trays or line the trays with baking paper (I prefer baking paper for an easy cleanup!!)

-While the vegetables are roasting, make the quinoa.
-Rinse quinoa, place in a saucepan with 2 cups of water.
-Bring to the boil then reduce the heat and simmer, covered, for 15 minutes.
-Once cooked leave the lid on the saucepan and allow the quinoa to sit for 10 minutes before fluffing with a fork.
+- MAKE QUINOA: While the vegetables are roasting, make the quinoa.
+Rinse quinoa, place in a saucepan with 1 cup of water.
+Bring to the boil then reduce the heat and very gently simmer, covered, for 15 minutes.
+Once cooked leave the lid on the saucepan and allow the quinoa to sit for 10 minutes before removing the lid and fluffing with a fork.

-Once the quinoa and the vegetables are all cooked, allow everything to cool slightly before combining together.
+- Once the quinoa and the vegetables are all cooked, allow everything to cool before combining.
 You want the mix around room temperature, or just slightly warmer.

-Mix it up.
+- CONTINUE WITH SALAD ASSEMBLY: Mix it up.
 Take a large bowl and add in the quinoa, roasted vegetables, rocket and flaked almonds.
 Chop the parsley (discarding thick stems) and add to the bowl as well.
 Drizzle over remaining olive oil, squeeze over the juice of the lemon and season with salt and pepper.
 Toss it all together.
 Ready to serve!
-(Or, ready to store in an airtight container in the fridge.)

-*you can use maple syrup instead of honey.
+- You can use maple syrup or brown rice syrup instead of honey.
 If you would like to make this salad 100% vegan and avoid honey, this is the option for you!

-*swap the flaked almonds to another chopped nut e.g. walnuts, pecans, or swap to pumpkin seeds and/or sunflower seeds for a nut free salad.
+- Swap the flaked almonds to another chopped nut e.g. walnuts, pecans, or swap to pumpkin seeds for a nut free salad.